-The Galaxy S10 Plus is the first phone to feature an ultrasonic fingerprint sensor which is built into the display screen.
+The Galaxy S10 Plus is the first phone to feature an ultrasonic fingerprint sensor that is built into the display screen.

 The phone is powered by a 4,100mAh battery and it has Samsung’s new Wireless PowerShare feature located at the back.

 This is a feature that gives you the ability to use the phone has a power bank to wirelessly charge other phones.

-Located at the back of the phone there’s a triple camera setup which has a small camera bump.
+Located at the back of the phone there’s a triple camera setup that has a small camera bump.
 Each camera has a specific function.

 There’s a normal camera, a telephoto camera, and a new ultra-wide camera, this camera gives you the ability to capture more of what is in front of you without having to back up.

 The Galaxy S10 Plus comes with a beautiful 6.4-inch Super AMOLED display screen which makes it the biggest display screen that we’ve ever seen on a Galaxy S phone.

 What’s great about the display screen is that it’s over 93% screen-to-body-ratio.
 Samsung continues to find new ways to fit more pixels into a tighter frame.

 This results in thinner bezels above and below the display screen.
 Samsung managed to avoid using a notch on this phone, instead, they opted for a hole punch display in the upper right corner of the display screen.